CCurl/r4/README.md

-# r4 - A minimal stack machine VM/CPU with human-readable machine language
+# r4 - A stack-based VM/CPU with human-readable machine language

 r4 is an simple, minimal, and interactive environment where the source code IS the machine code.
 There is no compilation in r4.